world-federation-of-advertisers/us-pilot-synthetic-data-gen/README.md

 python3 main.py -r 4 -e Digital1
 ```

-It should take ~11 hours to generate the whole dataset with 8 cores
+It should take ~30 mins to generate the whole dataset with 8 cores